 Laboratory screening test

-Instead of on-site testing, drug screening may also be performed by instrumental immunoassay method in the laboratory by automated, sophisticated and high throughput analysers.
-Generally, laboratory drug screening has to take at least 1-2 days before the results are ready for collection because of time taken in delivering the specimens to the laboratory, running the tests and preparation of test reports.
+Instead of on-site testing, drug screening may also be performed by instrumental immunoassay method in the laboratory by automated, sophisticated, and high throughput analyzers.
+Generally, laboratory drug screening has to take at least 1-2 days before the results are ready for collection because of the time taken to deliver the specimens to the laboratory, run the tests, and prepare test reports.

-Any specimen, which has been presumptively screened positive, should be subject to confirmatory testing in order to eliminate false-positive results that arise from cross-reactivity.
-Confirmatory testing should employ the highly specific and alternate chemical techniques in order to obtain unequivocal and accurate analytical results.
+Any specimen, which has been presumptively screened positive, should be subject to confirmatory testing to eliminate false-positive results that arise from cross-reactivity.
+Confirmatory testing should employ highly specific and alternate chemical techniques to obtain unequivocal and accurate analytical results.

-Over the past 10 years, testing kits of different designs have been marketed in order to meet the growing demand for drug screening at the point of collection.
-These on-site test kits are commonly used by healthcare professionals, and drug treatment and rehabilitation program supervisors to help deter drug use by the patients and supervisees, respectively.
-Dip cards and cassette kits that employ lateral flow immunoassay technology have been proven to be reliable and easy to use.
-Recently, newly designed testing cups, also employing the same technology, with integrated test strips in the interior surface have grown in popularity because of their ease of testing and sanitary protection to the test operator, with the elimination of specimen transfer or direct contact with the specimen.
+Over the past 10 years, testing kits of different designs have been marketed to meet the growing demand for drug screening at the point of collection.
+These on-site test kits are commonly used by healthcare professionals and drug treatment and rehabilitation program supervisors to help deter drug use by the patients and supervisees.
+Dip cards and cassette kits that employ lateral flow immunoassay technology have proven reliable and easy to use.
+Recently, newly designed testing cups, employing the same technology, with integrated test strips in the interior surface, have grown in popularity because of their ease of testing and sanitary protection to the test operator, eliminating specimen transfer direct contact with the specimen.